 Elton John vs Madonna

 Two of pop music's biggest legends, Madonna and Elton John have a troubled relationship.
 For the best part of a decade, the two were locked in a feud after Sir Elton kicked things off in 2002 by claiming her Bond theme Die Another Day was "the worst ever".
-Madonna never directly threw back any barbs, but Elton wasn't put off, criticising her tours, movies, and wardrobe choices until, in 2012, he apologised and bought her dinner.
+Madonna never directly threw back any barbs, but Elton wasn't put off, criticising her tours, movies, and wardrobe choices – likening Madge to a "fairground stripper" at one point – until, in 2012, he apologised and bought her dinner.
 Madge and Elt are both chart legends, and record holders: Madonna has the most Number 1 singles (13) and albums (12) of any female artist, and the longest run of consecutive Top 10s of any artist of all time (36), while Elton John has seven Number 1 albums and singles, plus the biggest selling single of all time in the shape of Candle in the Wind '97 – 4.94 million sold.

 Mariah Carey vs Jennifer Lopez

 Of course, for Mariah, this feud isn't actually happening because she doesn't actually know J-Lo.
-The frost between our two talents began thanks to the media's obsession with asking female popstars what they think of other pop divas in the hopes of creating a rivalry: Mariah deflected questions and avoided bitching by claiming, "I don't know her".
+The frost between our two talents began thanks to the media's obsession with asking female popstars what they think of other pop divas in the hopes of creating a rivalry: Mariah, no doubt sick of this tired old line of questioning, deciding to take things in a new direction.
+She very diplomatically deflected questions and avoided bitching by claiming, "I don't know her".
 Fair enough.
-One huge meme later, and even J-Lo herself had to concede it was puzzling, claiming the pair had met many times: "She's just forgetful I guess."
+One huge meme later, and even J-Lo herself had to concede it was puzzling, claiming the pair had met many times: "She's just forgetful I guess," said… oh what was her name?
+J-Lo, that's it!
+Mariahitis is catching.

 Oasis vs Blur